 Heat-health Alert service

-The Heat-Health Alert Service is a service provided by Public Health England (PHE) from June - Sept, aimed at the health sector, and covers England only.
+The Heat-Health Alert Service is a service provided by UK Health Security Agency (UKHSA) from June - Sept, aimed at the health sector, and covers England only.

 It has been in operation for a number of years and is designed to help healthcare professionals manage through periods of extreme temperature.
 Should thresholds for an alert be reached outside of this period, an extraordinary heat-health alert will be issued and stakeholders are advised to take the usual public health actions.